Azure/autorest.typescript/docs/RLC-generation-Design.md

 D --> |Autorest TypeScript Plugin| E
 ```

+## Basic Terms

+To better understand the above flowchart, we list some basic terms here.

+- **Cadl Files**: Service API defined in [CADL](https://github.com/microsoft/cadl).
+- **Swagger Files**: REST api specification follow the definition in [OpenAPI](https://swagger.io/).
+- **CADL Program**: The model we get after CADL compiler has processed the cadl input.
+- **Modelerfour**: The code model we get after autorest core and modelerfour plugin has processed the swagger input.
+- **RLCModel**: The model we defined internally which contains all the necessary information we need to build the RLC file content.
+- **CADL compiler**: The module that compiles the cadl input and provides a set of APIs to CADL emitter to get the cadl program model.
+- **Autorest core & m4 plugin**: The module that takes swagger files as input and output the code model modelerfour.
+- **CADL TypeScript emitter**: This module transforms the CADL program into RLCModel.
+- **RLC common**: The common part that takes RLCModel as input and build the RLC file content.
+- **Autorest TypeScript plugin**: This module transforms the Modelerfour into RLCModel.

-### CADL RLC generation part
+## RLC generation from CADL

-On a high level, the entire Rest Level Client generation process from CADL Input would be:
+On a high level, the entire RLC generation process from CADL Input would be:
 Cadl Input -> Cadl Compiler -> Cadl Program -> Transform RLCModel -> Call RLC Common library to Generate Code

 ```mermaid